 Barking is not really the problem in domesticated dogs.
 It’s stopping it when you’ve had enough that causes the headaches!

 Barking is natural for dogs.
 It’s a signal to the rest of the world and they often enjoy doing it.
 They use it to communicate with other dogs and with people and we sometimes encourage them to bark when we want them to warn us of strange visitors or protect our homes for example.
 Some dogs will bark more than others and under different circumstances and the problem is that they will sometimes do it too much.
-Dogs may bark in all sorts of different situations; if they’re excited, if they’re afraid, if something or someone approaches when they’re guarding, when they’re left alone to call back their owners to be with them, out of habit or out of boredom.
+Dogs may bark in all sorts of different situations; if they’re excited, if they’re afraid, if something or someone approaches when they’re guarding, when they’re left alone to call back their owners to be with them, to gain attention, out of habit or out of boredom.

 Interestingly, wolves do not bark a lot, although they can learn a bark equivalent if kept with dogs.
 Their kind of barking is used as a warning to the pack and the rest of the pack will respond to this signal.
 On the whole it is lower ranking animals that are the most vocal.
 In dog terms, a dog that barks wildly is actually somewhat less likely to be aggressive and actually bite than a silent animal.